RonitPrasad1/Hospital-Database-Management-System-HDMS-/README.md

 given constraints for INSERT/DELETE/UPDATE, I'm organized with my files, I understand how to be mindful of naming conventions, etc.

 You will see that I have constraints for everything, such as Primary Keys, Foreign Keys, Not NULL Constraints, NULL Constraints, Sequences, Check Constraints on the Sequences, and even Check Constraints on the boundaries of the Sequence.
+I do so because if I need to change something I wouldn't necessarily drop the whole table, I can just drop the constraint and then ALTER the TABLE and change whatever need be.

 This project follows proper Database programming principles, so if you wish to have a great understanding of how to properly program Oracle SQL, to check out how I did each of my files while also doing your research.